Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Do not select any additional components to install, click "Next";
 1. Check `Skip setting of security parameters` and click "Next";
 1. Select the checkbox "Yes, clean up operating system users" then click "Next";
-1. On the Parameter Summary Page a copy of the `inifile.params` file is generated in the temporary SAP installation directory, located at `/tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/`.
-This can be used as the basis for unattended deployments;
+1. Do not click "Next" on the Parameter Summary Page.
+At this point the installation configuration is stored in a file named `inifile.params` in the temporary SAP installation directory.
+1. To locate the file, list the files in `/tmp/sapinst_instdir/`.
+1. If the file `.lastInstallationLocation` exists, view the file contents and note the directory listed.
+1. If a directory named for the product you are installing exists, e.g. `S4HANA1809`, navigate into the folders matching the product installation type, for example:

+   `/tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/`

-1. click "Cancel" in SWPM, as the SCS install can now be performed via the unattended method;
+1. Click "Cancel" in SWPM, as the SCS install can now be performed via the unattended method;
-1. Copy and rename `inifile.params` to `sapbits/templates/`:
+1. Copy and rename `inifile.params` to `/tmp/app_template`:

-`cp /tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/inifile.params /mnt/sapbits/templates/scs.inifile.params`
+`cp <path_to_inifile>/inifile.params /tmp/app_template/scs.inifile.params`

 #### Example software provision manager input